 Its slow growth rate is because the ZZ plant grows in arid, unpredictable climates with often significant drought conditions for months.
-In fact ZZ plants have been neglected for 4 months without watering and have not suffered any significant adverse affects.
+In fact, ZZ plants have been neglected for 4 months without watering and have not suffered any significant adverse effects.

 Slow growth is a way of conserving water in dry climates so that the ZZ plant can thrive in habitats where most plants would struggle.